pingcap/docs/dm/dm-best-practices.md

 ## Data validation after data migration

-Usually you need to validate the consistency of data after data migration.
+It is recommended that you validate the consistency of data after data migration.
 TiDB provides [sync-diff-inspector](/sync-diff-inspector/sync-diff-inspector-overview.md) to help you complete the data validation.

 Now sync-diff-inspector can automatically manage the table list to be checked for data consistency through DM tasks.
 Compared with the previous manual configuration, it is more efficient.
 For details, see [Data Check in the DM Replication Scenario](/sync-diff-inspector/dm-diff.md).

-Since DM v6.2, data validation is also supported for incremental replication.
+Since DM v6.2, DM supports continuous data validation for incremental replication.
 For details, see [Continuous Data Validation in DM](/dm/dm-continuous-data-validation.md).

 ## Long-term data replication